How to Become a Meeting, Convention, or Event Planner

-Applicants should have at least a bachelor's degree and some work experience related to planning.
+Applicants usually need a bachelor's degree and, increasingly, some experience related to event planning.

-Many employers prefer applicants who have a bachelor's degree and related work experience in hotels or planning.
-The proportion of planners with a bachelor's degree is increasing because work responsibilities are becoming more complex and because there are more college degree programs.
-If an applicant’s degree is not related to hospitality management, employers are likely to require at least 1 to 2 years of related work experience.
+Many employers prefer applicants who have a bachelor's degree and some work experience in hotels or planning.
+The proportion of planners with a bachelor's degree is increasing because work responsibilities are becoming more complex and because there are more college degree programs related to hospitality or tourism management.
+If an applicant’s degree is not related to these fields, employers are likely to require at least 1 to 2 years of related experience.

 Communication skills.
 Meeting, convention, and event planners communicate with clients, suppliers, and event staff.
 They must have excellent written and oral communication skills and be able to convey the needs of their clients effectively.

 Composure.
-Planners often work in a fast-paced environment and must be able to think on their feet and remain calm under pressure.
+Planners often work in a fast-paced environment and must be able to make quick decisions while remaining calm under pressure.

 Customer-service skills.
 Planners must understand their clients’ needs.
 They must act professionally in a variety of situations, know how to keep an audience engaged, and help participants network with peers.

 Negotiation skills.
-Planners must be able to negotiate service contracts that get the best prices for their clients.
+Planners must be able to negotiate service contracts to get good prices for their clients.

 Organizational skills.
-To provide high quality meetings, planners must be detail-oriented, good at multitasking, and able to meet tight deadlines.
+To provide high quality meetings, planners must be detail-oriented and be able to multitask and meet tight deadlines.
 Many meetings are planned more than a year in advance, so long-term thinking ability is vital.